duckdotapk/npm-paypal-api/README.md

 Once you have an instance of the class, you can call various methods on it such as `createOrder` to interact with the API.
 There are exhaustive types included as part of this module to help you know what to put.

+Also, this is by no means a complete library at the moment and it may be quite some time before it is.
+That said, I still hope it helps.

 More detailed documentation will be coming at a later date.

 ## License